0.3 Lens tool

 It is possible that of one of the rubber bands coincides with the position of one of the knobs.
 Therefore, the holes in the GraphGrid around the knobs are extra-long so you can slide the knobs aside for the desired placement of the rubber band.

-01 Getting started
+01 TactiForma: getting started

-7 squares, 7 triangles, 1 rectangular L-shape hook, 5 polygon tools plus magnetic foot, 2 spur wheels, 4 ellipses.
+The TactiForma set consists of the following tools: 7 squares, 7 triangles, 1 rectangular L-shape hook, 5 polygon tools plus magnetic foot, 2 spur wheels, 4 ellipses.

 Selecting a tool